Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 • Limit permissions on the auth token to Ingesting

-2. Add the SDK to your dependencies
+1. Add the SDK to your dependencies

 # npm

-npm install @Dash0/sdk-web
+npm install @dash0/sdk-web

 # yarn

-yarn add @Dash0/sdk-web
+yarn add @dash0/sdk-web

 1. Initialize the SDK in your code: you'll need to call the init function at a convenient time in your applications lifecycle.
-Ideally this should happen as early as possible in the web page intialization, as most instrumentations shipped by the SDK can only observe events after init has been called.
+Ideally this should happen as early as possible in the web page initialization, as most instrumentations shipped by the SDK can only observe events after init has been called.

-import { init } from "@Dash0/sdk-web";
+import { init } from "@dash0/sdk-web";

 init({